 The Foundation believes an opportunity exists to make measurable progress to decriminalize mental illness by increasing access to mental healthcare in communities in order to eliminate the inappropriate use of jails and prisons for diagnosis and treatment.

-Through our Annual Sozosei Summit to Decriminalize Mental Illness and our grantmaking, the Foundation is eager to engage in dialogue and work collaboratively to move the needle to decriminalize mental illness in the United States.
+Through our Sozosei Summit to Decriminalize Mental Illness and grantmaking, the Foundation is eager to engage in dialogue and work collaboratively to move the needle to decriminalize mental illness in the United States.
 Mental illness is not a crime.